Today I’m highlighting just a few of my favorite healthy packaged food favorites I like to keep around for quick meals and snacks for the family!

 Whole Foods has also become a bit more competitive on pricing since being bought by Amazon.
 I do prefer their organic unsweetened almond milk since it has the simplest ingredients list and tastes great.
 As mentioned, you can sweeten it with pure maple syrup and vanilla, if desired.
 I use organic vanilla bean powder – yum!
 Just shake well before using.

-I also recommend purchasing the unsweetened variety of the Kite Hill almond yogurt, then you can add your own maple syrup and vanilla bean powder to taste here too instead of buying the flavored varieties!
+I also recommend purchasing the unsweetened variety of the Kite Hill almond yogurt if you want yogurt, then you can add your own maple syrup and vanilla bean powder to taste here too instead of buying the flavored varieties!

 If you want a healthier bread option, check out Samis Bakery for yummy millet grain products and pita chips!